John Doherty (Irish politician)

 John Doherty, Q.C.
 (1785–1850) was an Irish politician, Solicitor-General for Ireland and senior judge, who became Chief Justice of the Irish Common Pleas.

 Background and education

 Doherty was born in Dublin, the second surviving son of John Doherty and his wife Margaret Verney.
 His father, an attorney, died before 1803.
-He was educated at Chester School and the University of Dublin, entered the King's Inns, and was called to the Bar 1808.
+He was educated at Chester School and Trinity College Dublin, entered the King's Inns, and was called to the Bar 1808.
 He had a family connection through his father with the leading statesman George Canning, which was useful to him in his career.
 Doherty's father's mother (so his grandmother) was Abigail Canning, the sister of George Canning's grandfather.

 Legal and judicial career

 Doherty was made a King's Counsel in 1823 (becoming a Queen's Counsel with the accession of Queen Victoria to the Throne in 1837).
 He was Member of Parliament for New Ross, Kilkenny City and Newport (Cornwall) and served as Solicitor-General for Ireland from 1827 to 1830.
 He was a Bencher of the King's Inns.
 In 1830 he was appointed Chief Justice of the Irish Common Pleas, in which office he remained until his death from heart disease in 1850.
 As a judge, he was described as courteous and painstaking, but not deeply learned.

 As Solicitor-General he is remembered mainly for prosecuting the 'Doneraile Conspiracy' case in 1829, and for his ferocious clashes with Daniel O'Connell, who appeared as defence counsel for several of the accused and secured their acquittals.
 O'Connell attacked both Doherty's tactics and his integrity, openly accusing him of conniving in the conviction of innocent men: he repeated the attacks in Parliament where Doherty successfully defended his conduct.
 The enmity between the two men lasted till death.